fairdataihub/codefair-app/README.md

 pnpm dev
 ```

-## How codefair is developed
+## How Codefair is developed

-Codefair is developed using Probot and is deployed on Vercel as a serverless function.
+Codefair is developed using Probot and is deployed on a server as a serverless function.
 The GitHub app is configured to receive webhooks for important actions such as pushing code, opening or closing issues, opening or merging pull requests and commenting on discussions.
-By leveraging a serverless environment on Vercel, codefair can automatically scale to handle the workload of the GitHub app.
+By leveraging a serverless environment on a server, Codefair can automatically scale to handle the workload of the GitHub app.
 The app is written in Node.js and utilizes the Octokit library to interact with the GitHub APIenabling seamless integration with GitHub's features and functionality.

 ## Contributing